Serbian Prime Minister Resigns, After Months Of Anti-corruption Protests - UrduPoint

 Student organisers continue to demand more action, including greater transparency into the investigation and the release of all documents linked to the renovation of the station.

+For months, Vucic and other government officials have oscillated between issuing calls for talks and allegations that the demonstrators were being backed by foreign powers.

-The government has released some documents on the roof collapse, but experts from the Faculty of Civil Engineering in Belgrade say they are incomplete.
+The government has released a raft of documents linked to station's renovations, but experts from the Faculty of Civil Engineering in Belgrade say they are incomplete.

 Other key demands include dropping charges against protesters arrested at rallies, an end to attacks on demonstrators, and increased government spending on education.